Vaeshkar/create-ai-chat-context-experimental/templates/ai/conversation-log.md

 ### Next Steps

-- [What should be done in the next session]
+- [What should be done next]
-- [Unfinished work or follow-ups]
 ```

 ---

-## 💡 Tips for Good Entries
+## 💡 Tips for AI-Optimized Entries

+- **Use YAML format for structured data** - Easier to parse than prose
-- **Be specific:** "Added login API endpoint with bcrypt password hashing" not "worked on login"
+- **Be specific:** "Added bcrypt password hashing to login API" not "worked on login"
-- **Include context:** Why decisions were made, what alternatives were considered
-- **Link to code:** Mention file names or functions that were changed
-- **Note blockers:** If something is waiting on external factors
-- **Update regularly:** Don't wait until the end of a long session
+- **Include WHY:** Rationale is more important than WHAT for future decisions
+- **Note alternatives:** What was considered and rejected helps avoid repeating mistakes
+- **Use semantic types:** FEAT, FIX, REFACTOR, DOCS, RELEASE, WORK
+- **Truncate long content:** Max 120 chars per line for token efficiency

 ---